Laasyakshara25/face-recogniton-opencv/README.md

 ## Overview
 Haar Cascade is a machine learning-based object detection algorithm used to identify objects (e.g., faces) in an image or video based on pre-trained features.
 This project leverages OpenCV's implementation of Haar Cascade to detect and optionally recognize faces in real-time.

-### Key Features:
-- **Real-time Face Detection**: Detect faces using OpenCV’s pre-trained Haar Cascade classifier.
-- **Face Recognition** (Optional): Extend the functionality by integrating a recognition module for identifying specific faces.
-- **Ease of Use**: Minimal setup and straightforward code for beginners and advanced users alike.
-- **Visualization**: Save and display images with detected faces.

-## Getting Started

 ### Installation
 Clone this repository:
    ```bash